Red Apple Rest

 The Red Apple Rest was a cafeteria-style restaurant on New York State Route 17, in the Southfields section of Tuxedo, New York.
 It was a noted way station for people traveling to the hotels of the Catskill Mountains of upstate New York.

 Before the New York State Thruway was built, the travel time from New York City to the Catskill Mountains was often four or five hours, especially during weekends.
 The Red Apple Rest, located almost halfway, became a major roadside stopping place.
 The restaurant was opened in May 1931 by Reuben Freed.

+Demolition of the site began on October 31, 2023.